 - Bring a large pot of water with one teaspoon of sea salt to boil.
 Meanwhile, use a mandoline or knife to cut potatoes into french fry shapes.
 Add cut potatoes to the pot of water and boil for about five minutes.
-Drain, pat dry with a towel, and let dry for ten minutes.
+Drain, pat dry with a towel, and leave for ten minutes to dry thoroughly.

 - Transfer drained fries to a large bowl.
 Toss with safflower oil and one teaspoon sea salt.
 Spread fries out evenly on the baking sheets without overlapping.

 - Roast for 15 minutes and then toss fries using a spatula.
-Roast for 10-15 minutes more until crispy and golden on the outside.
+Roast for 10 to 15 minutes more, until crispy and golden on the outside.
 Remove from oven.
 Toss with fresh thyme and add more sea salt to taste if needed.
 Let cool slightly.
 Serve immediately and enjoy!